flancian/garden/mathew lowry.md

 			- [[lost eden]]
 		- back in 1995 [[tim berners lee]] and others thought they were building something like the [[agora]] precisely
-			- [[2007]] was when [[mathew]] started thinking things weren't going well -
+			- [[2007]] was when [[mathew]] started thinking things weren't going well
+		- [[mathew]] got into the knowledge management space because of the difficulty -
 		-
 		-